 Consider a candidate method.

 Consider fuel-cell electric vehicles.

+Consider alignment with UN Regulation transposition efforts.

 Future amendments as new data and continued research, analysis and testing lead to new developments.

 Investigate electric vehicle charging power curves in conjunction with stakeholders of the WP.5 e-mobility task force and the activities of sub-cluster B3.
 Consider broader activities with WP.5 e-mobility task force and cluster D.